claudiocavallaro/Master-s-degree-thesis/README.md

 ## Master's degree Thesis

-In this repository you can find the presentation's pdf used to explain to the degree board the project, and the links to all the parts.
+In this repository, you will find the slides that I used to present the project and all the related links to the different parts.

 Repositories: